learn-co-curriculum/phase-0-git-pushing-code/README.md

 1. Go to: [github.com/new](https://github.com/new), while logged into GitHub.

-2. Enter a name for your repository in the `Repository name` field.
+2. Enter a name for your repository in the "Repository name" field.
 You can name it whatever you'd like; be creative!
-The default options are fine as-is — don't initialize the new repository with a README or add a `.gitignore` or license.
+The default options are fine as-is — don't initialize the new repository with a `README` or add a `.gitignore` or license.
-Click the green `Create repository` button.
+Click the green 'Create repository' button.

 3. After you create the _remote_ repository, you should see a "Quick setup" page.
-Make sure the `SSH` option is selected, then click the "Copy to clipboard" symbol next to the repo URL (pictured) to copy the URL.
+Make sure the 'SSH' option is selected, then click the "Copy to clipboard" symbol next to the repo URL (pictured) to copy the URL.
 (We'll use this in the next section.)